 Instructions

 - Using your additional cup of flour, flour the surface you are going to knead your dough on.
 Place the dough on the counter and toss the rest of the flour over your dough.
-Knead for about 10 minutes until the dough is soft, pliable, and forms a smooth ball.
+Knead for about 10 minutes until the dough is soft, pliable, and forms a smooth ball. *Note 1

-- Beginning on the long side of the dough, roll the dough up tightly.
+- Beginning on the long edge of the dough, roll the dough up tightly.
 Pinch the seams together to seal in the filling along the length of the dough.
 Cut the roll into 12 equal portions using a sharp knife, or bench scraper.

 - While the buns are baking, let the butter and sour cream come to room temperature, you may need to pop them into the microwave for 10 seconds if they are too cold for creaming.